Skip to content

 The DNA Code

 The genetic code is genuinely remarkable.
 DNA uses a four-letter chemical alphabet (A, T, G, C) arranged in three-letter “words” (codons) that specify 20 amino acids.
-These amino acids fold into proteins whose three-dimensional shapes determine their biological function.
-The human genome contains roughly 3.2 billion base pairs encoding approximately 20,000 protein-coding genes, plus vast regulatory regions that control when and where genes are expressed.
+These amino acids fold into proteins whose three-dimensional shapes determine their function.
+The human genome contains roughly 3.2 billion base pairs encoding about 20,000 protein-coding genes, plus huge regulatory regions that control when and where genes are switched on.

 The analogy to human information systems is not superficial.
 Like computer code, DNA stores instructions in a linear sequence.
 Like written language, the meaning depends on the specific arrangement of symbols, not their physical chemistry.
 Francis Crick himself used the term “genetic code,” and the comparison to language and software is standard in molecular biology.